AABE National Scholarship Eligibility and Criteria

 The Application Package - CLICK HERE TO DOWNLOAD FILE

-The Application Package Consideration will be given only to candidates submitting complete application packages which include: (1) a completed AABE application form (copies are acceptable); (2) a high school transcript; (3) official proof of ACT or SAT scores; (4) two letters of reference; (5) parent(s)/ guardian(s) please provide one of the following official verifications of income: copy of a signed 2012 tax return or a verified FAFSA form; and (6) a completed checklist.
+The Application Package Consideration will be given only to candidates submitting complete application packages which include: (1) a completed AABE application form (copies are acceptable); (2) a high school transcript; (3) official proof of ACT or SAT scores; (4) two letters of reference; and (5) a completed checklist.

 AABE MICHIGAN CHAPTER